google/codeworld/README.md

 Status
 ======

-CodeWorld is not an official Google project, and Google provides no support for it.
+Google is distributing the code for CodeWorld, but CodeWorld is not an official Google project, and Google provides no support for it.

 Getting Started
 ===============